Grand Princess accidents and incidents

 The result was panic and serious interior damages, among those smashed glassware and dishes, damaged shopping arcade merchandise, various objects (incl TVs) falling down, swimming pools partially emptied.
 Of all, 27 passengers and 10 crew suffered minor injuries (like bruises and cuts).
 The incident report mentioned a total of 82 TVs being destroyed.
 Later, the cruise ship was assisted by USCG assets (approx 8 ml / 13 km offshore) in offloading a sick passenger and an injured crew.

-When the ship docked in next call port Costa Maya Mexico, more then 300 passengers decided to cancel their voyage and flight back home.
+When the ship docked in next call port Costa Maya Mexico, more than 300 passengers decided to cancel their voyage and flight back home.

 A severe listing (24-degree) was experienced by the Crown Princess ship in July 2006.